-More information and figures about the coronavirus crisis, the Russia-Ukraine conflict and other recent events in relation to the Issuer can be found in the section "Recent Events" on page 138 of this Base Prospectus.
+More information and figures about the Russia-Ukraine conflict and other recent events in relation to the Issuer can be found in the section "Recent Events" on page 141 of this Base Prospectus.

-The Issuer also refers to the annual report and the extended quarterly reports of the Issuer which are incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference", and which include the financial reporting for each of the four quarters of the financial year 2022 and the first quarter of the financial year 2023.
+The Issuer also refers to the annual report and the extended quarterly reports of the Issuer which are incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference", and which include the financial reporting for each of the four quarters of the financial year 2023 and the first quarter of the financial year 2024.